rust-embedded/embedonomicon/src/dma.md

 some hardware like the DMA engine?
 The answer is that in the current implementation, volatiles happen to work just like relaxed atomic operations.
-There's work going on to actually guarantee this behavior for future versions of rust.
+There's work going on to actually guarantee this behavior for future versions of Rust.

 ## Generic buffer